fbxie/nike-snkrs-api-zj/README.md

 Before you read the project, you must understand the description of the project,

-If it violates you, please contact my email to delete this item
+If the project infringes, please contact my email to delete this item

 ``` email
 send email to (zhaojunlike@^FUCK/qq^FUCK.com).replace(/\^FUCK/g,"");